raspberrypilearning/pixel-pet/worksheet.md

 	walking()
 	```

-	The first line will get current movement readings from the sense hat on its x, y, and z coordinates.
+	The first line will get current movement readings from the Sense HAT on its x, y, and z coordinates.
 As your Raspberry Pi is presumably sitting still on a desk, those readings will have a very low value.

-	Then a `while` loop is introduced to continually check the accelerometer values to see if they have changed to above or equal to the value `2`.
-You can help the sense hat have an accelerometer reading of above the value `2` by shaking it!
+	Then a `while` loop is introduced to continually check the accelerometer values, to see if they have changed to above or equal to the value `2`.
+You can help the Sense HAT have an accelerometer reading of above `2` by shaking it!

 	![](images/idle3-code3.png)